NSS-Workshops/agentic-ai/src/sections/roocode-rooflow/01-roocode-setup-security/index.md

 ### Understanding API Key Risks

-Think of API keys like credit cards for AI services:
-- Anyone with your key can make requests using your account
-- Costs can accumulate quickly with heavy usage
-- Keys should never be shared or stored in code repositories
+Think of API keys like credit cards for AI services - they provide direct access to your account and billing.
+Anyone who obtains your key can make requests using your account, potentially running up charges without your knowledge.
+Costs can accumulate quickly with heavy usage, especially with premium models, and keys should never be shared with others or stored directly in code repositories where they might be accidentally exposed through version control systems.

 ### Secure API Key Management